 The information collected in this system is used by the Florida Division of Historical Resources to better understand what is occurring in each of the Main Streets Communities on a quarterly basis.
-Information that is self-reported in this system by the individual communities will be reviewed by Florida Main Street and is used to satisfy the National Main Streets Center's Accreditation Standards.
+Information that is self-reported in this system by the individual communities will be reviewed by Florida Main Street and is used to satisfy the National Main Street Center's Accreditation Standards.

 Cumulative Reporting Statistics May 16, 2023